-If you are looking for a way to support camp this summer, and have the financial means to do so, this would be the best way to contribute.
+If you are looking for a way to support camp, and have the financial means to do so, this would be the best way to contribute.
 Donations would not be tax deductible but greatly appreciated.
 Fund a toilet!
 Or the ventilation system!
 Or maybe the beds?!

 Help strengthen Foley for the Future!